naginanaveed/scRNA-seq-/README.md

 sc.pl.umap(adata, color="leiden_res0_5", legend_loc="on data")
 ```

-**What is Leiden clustering?**
-Leiden is a graph community detection algorithm that partitions the neighborhood graph into groups of highly connected cells.
-Unlike k-means, you do not need to specify the number of clusters in advance.
-Instead, you control granularity with the `resolution` parameter:

 - **Low resolution** (e.g., 0.1–0.3) → fewer, larger clusters capturing major cell lineages
 - **High resolution** (e.g., 0.8–1.5) → more, smaller clusters resolving fine cell subtypes

-The cluster labels are added as a column in `adata.obs`.
-It is common practice to run Leiden at multiple resolutions and compare before settling on one that matches your biological question.

 ---